bapandas5325/frontend-projects/README.md

 ## 🧠 Project Summary

-A real-time RSS monitoring system designed for structured news ingestion, classification, and filtering to support **incident monitoring and analysis workflows**.
+A real-time RSS monitoring system designed for structured news ingestion, classification, and filtering to support **incident monitoring and analysis workflows**, with support for both **local and global news tracking modes**.

 ---